Skip to main content

 Input Table Structure

-Source file: test.xlsx
+Source file: compute_executions.xlsx

 SignalTypeExampleDescription